salleh/xlmcmd/README.md

 ```bash
 $#> make
 ```
-Then you can find the binary 'xlmcmd' in the 'bin' folder.
+Then you can find the binary 'xlmcmd' in the created 'bin' folder within the project's root directory.

 ### Usage ###